EtienneJanel/scramble-solver/README.md

         4:'snake head',     -4:'snake tail'

 # Structure
-main.ipynb:         main file that takes the puzzle and solves it define_tile.py:     defines the image with coordinates or cardinal points p1 = Tile("p1",-1,-3,-2,4) solution_finder.py: takes a grid 3x3 and 9 tiles as argument, shows the solution if exists
+main.ipynb:         main file that takes the puzzle and solves it<br>
+define_tile.py:     defines the image with coordinates or cardinal points p1 = Tile("p1",-1,-3,-2,4)<br>
+solution_finder.py: takes a grid 3x3 and 9 tiles as argument, shows the solution if exists<br>

-./img:    .png images (p1, p2...) used to show the solution if any ./emojis: list of .png raw images to build the tiles in ./img ./other:  miscelaneous
+./img:    .png images (p1, p2...) used to show the solution if any<br>
+./emojis: list of .png raw images to build the tiles in ./img<br>
+./other:  miscelaneous<br>

 # Sources
 Sramble squares vendor:<br>